StefanFrankBio/natural-selection/README.md

     - <del>write test variants to individual files instead of multifasta</del>
 - <del>In run.sh move removal of previous analysis data to front of script</del>
 - Add function that writes (multi-)fasta files using Bio.SeqIO
-- Reconstruct variant sequences from variant records and compare with test variant sequence
+- <del>Reconstruct variant sequences from variant records and compare with test variant sequence</del>
     - Automate testing on github
 - Build SQL database and add variant records, two approaches:
     - Either one table each per variant